Ballcocks

 If you have a toilet with a tank on the back in your home or business, it contains a valve to fill the tank every time you flush.
 The fill valve, or “ballcock,” is equipped with an approved backflow prevention device that prevents any water in the tank from being siphoned back into the pipes of your house (anti-siphon).

-Plumbing codes require all water outlets to be equipped with a backflow prevention method or device to prevent contamination or pollution of the drinking water.
+Air Gaps Plumbing codes require all water outlets to be equipped with a backflow prevention method or device to prevent contamination or pollution of the drinking water.
 Therefore, all sinks have a space between the end of the faucet and the flood level of the sink, called an air gap.

 Some sinks typically found in commercial businesses, such as a mop sink, are equipped with a backflow prevention device called an atmospheric vacuum breaker installed on the faucet.